markafitzgerald1/simulate-cribbage-games/README.md

 in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.

+## Next version goals
+- Eliminate horizon effect in sim-based play:
+  - (Somehow) Gather and report on win%, gamePts% to end of game from various start of hand game score (first pone points to first dealer points).
+(Can use this to estimate win% in simulated hands which do not end in a win or a loss!)

 ## Definite pre-first version or release goals

 ## Maybe pre-first version or release goals